Lesson 6 of 7 - Learn how to parent effectively

 • Q&A on healthy courtship;

-• this perspective on effective parenting, and these Q&A items, and...
+• perspective on effective parenting, and

 What's the Problem?

-Courting partners who are considering life-long commitment to each other must make three profoundly impactful personal decisions:
+Courting partners who are considering life-long commitment to each other must make three profoundly-impactful personal decisions:

 • is this the right partner and family to commit to?